beheii/AnnouncementBoardAPI/README.md

 ## Data Access

-Database interaction is implemented using stored procedures in combination with Dapper, providing better control over queries and improved performance compared to full ORM usage.
+Database interaction is implemented using stored procedures in combination with Dapper.

 ## Deployment & Architecture